-If Model 3 is unable to format the USB drive, format it using a computer:
+If Model Y is unable to format the USB drive, format it using a computer:

-- 1. Format the USB drive as exFAT, MS-DOS FAT (for Mac), ext3, or ext4 (NTFS is currently not supported). - 2.
-Create a base-level folder titled TeslaCam and for use with Track Mode (if equipped), create a base-level folder called TeslaTrackMode.
-You can use one USB drive for Dashcam, Sentry Mode, Track Mode (if equipped), and audio files, but you must create separate partitions for each folder on an exFAT USB drive.
+- Format the USB drive as exFAT, MS-DOS FAT (for Mac), ext3, or ext4 (NTFS is currently not supported). - Create a base-level folder titled TeslaCam.
+You can use one USB drive for Dashcam, Sentry Mode, and audio files, but you must create separate partitions for each folder on an exFAT USB drive.

 - 3. Once formatted, insert the USB drive into the glovebox USB port (if equipped), otherwise use a front USB port in the center console.
 Do not use a rear USB port because they can be used only to charge devices.
-It may take a few seconds for Model 3 to recognize the USB drive. - Once recognized, ensure icons for Dashcam and Sentry Mode are available when you touch Controls.
-Model 3 is now ready to record videos.
+It may take a few seconds for Model Y to recognize the USB drive. - Once recognized, ensure icons for Dashcam and Sentry Mode are available when you touch Controls.
+Model Y is now ready to record videos.